Program of Study

 A major in American studies will prepare you for a variety of career options.
 Our graduates have gone to law school, nonprofit work, graduate school in any number of subjects, Teach for America, advertising, historical commissions, arts alliances, public relations, politics, and think tanks.
 Visit our alumni page to see where the American studies degree has taken our graduates.

-Contact our undergraduate coordinator, Stacy Morgan (email@example.com), to find out how American studies can help you meet and exceed your academic goals at The University of Alabama.
+Contact our Interim undergraduate coordinator, Jeff Melton (email@example.com), to find out how American studies can help you meet and exceed your academic goals at The University of Alabama.